 What does it take to work effectively across cultures?
 In today’s world, many businesspeople and organisations work across different cultures every day.
 With offices around the world, projects that cross borders or simply a diverse workforce, understanding how to work with people from different backgrounds, regions, countries or continents is becoming an ever more valuable skill.

-By following RICS Recruit’s top ten tips for working across cultures, you will be able to approach these interactions a little differently.
+By following RICS Recruit’s top ten tips for working across cultures, you will be able to better approach cross culture interactions in your workplace.

 1. Start with yourself

 Before you start looking outward, look inward at your own ways of thinking and behaving.
 It’s important to understand the impact that your preconceptions and subconscious actions have on others.
 Take time to consider your responses to different situations instead of continuing to act unreflexively.